 Harassment or discrimination is particularly objectionable when it involves the abuse of HGSE authority.

-Discrimination and harassment, as described in the following section, may be grounds for disciplinary action such as censure, probation, separation, dismissal, or expulsion.
+Discrimination and harassment may be grounds for disciplinary action including without limitation censure, probation, requirement to withdraw, dismissal, or expulsion.

 Certain physical acts may constitute harassment, for example: physical intimidation, defacing or damaging property, interference with freedom of movement, and other forms of behavior that violate federal or state civil rights laws.
 Under HGSE policy, such acts are impermissible whether or not they are based on certain characteristics (such as race, color, sex, gender identity, sexual orientation, religion, creed, national origin, age, ancestry, veteran status, or disability).
 Physical harassment is subject to discipline regardless of whether it is accompanied by verbal or symbolic expression.